 - 10 teams for each gender...
 1 team from the Host National Olympic Committee (NOC) + 7 teams from the NOCs which gained the most qualification points from the two previous Men's and Women's World Curling Championships + 2 teams from the Olympic Qualification Event (OQE) which is open to teams which played in any of the four previous Men's or Women's World Curling Championships and did not gain sufficient qualification points to directly qualify for the OWG.
-Also, the third place teams from the PACC events held during the Olympic cycle will be allocated a spot in the Olympic Qualification Event, if they have not already qualified by their participation in the WCCs. - Teams placed in one group, playing a round robin to establish the top four ranked teams.
-If required, one session of tie-breakers will be used to determine those teams. - Play-off System: Semi-finals with 1 v 4 and 2 v 3; winners play in the final (for the gold and silver medals), losers play in the bronze medal game.
+Also, the third-place teams from the PACC events held during the Olympic cycle will be allocated a spot in the Olympic Qualification Event, if they have not already qualified by their participation in the WCCs. - Teams placed in one group, playing a round robin to establish the top four ranked teams.

+Play-off System: Semi-finals with 1 v 4 and 2 v 3; winners play in the final (for the gold and silver medals), losers play in the bronze medal game.